 What should you expect?

 The MonetDB/e library supports three different storage schemes.
 A lightweight scheme for small databases confined to main memory, i.e. monetdbe_open(‘:memory:’).
 The maximum footprint can be set explicitly or is derived from the host (VM) resource limits.
 Using a directory on your local machine is the way to go if you need persistence, but with exclusive access as it concerns transactional properties.
 Last but not least, the API can also be used to interact with a MonetDB server, just by providing a URL with the credentials.

-The pre-release of MonetDB/e is available for external use.
-To try it, check out the MonetDB default branch from its GitHub mirror.
-Build the system to create the library libmonetdbe.so.
-This can be linked to your C application.
+The MonetDB/e library is first released in the Oct2020 version of MonetDB.
+To try it, download and install the most recent release of MonetDB.
+Then you can link the library libmonetdbe.so to your C application.
 The embedded version is thread-safe.
 It can switch between persistent local stores at lightning speed.
 There is no such thing as replication or distributed queries over partitioned tables stored in different MonetDB/e :memory: instances.
 These features can be added upon request and if and when it becomes a recognised priority in the community take-up of the system.

 Alternatively, check out the binary wheel monetdbe from PyPi for your Python application.
 They have been prepared for OSX and Linux, and Windows soon.
 In the next post, we will describe the Python language embedding in more detail.